ErikBrorsson/MVDet/eriks_readme.md

 ## TODO

 ## General
-- [ ] Plot perspective view foot/head predictions on target data in all cameras (not just one as is done now)
+- [x] Plot perspective view foot/head predictions on target data in all cameras (not just one as is done now)
 - [ ] Investigate what component leads to poor generalization (perspective view feature extraction or BEV detection head)
   - [x] Transform perspective view predictins to 3D
   - [x] Do NMS on in bev
   - [x] on target domain: compare bev detections with transformed perspective view detections
   - [ ] draw some conclusion (is the perspective view preds in bev better than those of the bev head?
 Why/why not?)
+- [ ] Check why pseudo-labels are very different from teacher predictions after training's finished (see logs 5/7)
+- [ ] Check why test scores are different during training and testing (see logs 5/7)

 ### implement EMA teacher